Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Joseph Scaduto of Floor Shields explains, “Since our business relies on calls and networking, we have to monitor them regularly.
 PPC call tracking records calls on a regular basis and we don’t have to manually track inbound calls.
 Also data won’t be intertwined from social media calls.

 In addition, we monitor call length.
 The length of a call holds much importance in the call tracking department.
 Longer the call the hotter the lead is assumed to be.
 Keeping in mind the spam call factor, it is important to understand the difference between leads and telemarketers.

 We also note time and day of location.
 Campaigns now have the enhanced option to give advertisers the ability to change bids by location, place or time.
 Now that we know which calls to convert, we can balance out the bids based on the quality of the calls received, may they be from different time and locations.It is extremely important to track inbound calls as they give more coverage than web leads.
 To make reports on the data collected we need to know where the calls are coming from to establish potential customers.”

 Jason Brown of ApprovedCosts adds, “All of our digital marketing activity is tied back to call tracking so all inbound calls are traced back and we can use attribution modelling.
 This allows us to quantify our paid media efforts and calculate ROI.

 We track all inbound calls to monitor analytics within our sales team for internal use.
 This allows us to track KPIs and allows us to forecast and set goals.”

 Another crucial metric to monitor is sales.

-“I have set up call tracking and recommended it for many of my consulting clients,” says Allison Chaney of Boot Camp Digital.
+“I have set up call tracking in sales reporting software and recommended it for many of my consulting clients,” says Allison Chaney of Boot Camp Digital.
 “It’s most important in businesses where the conversion happens as a phone call, and you want to track the success of your digital marketing effort in driving the call.”

 A third metric to keep an eye on is your inbound call rate.